Morong (district): Pueblos of Distrito de Morong

 The following is a list of the pueblos or towns comprising Distrito de Morong.

+Morong has served as the district's capital for most of its existence.
+Antipolo also had served the capital of the district from 1898 to 1899, followed by Tanay from 1899 to 1900.

 On February 11, 1879, the creation of the town of Teresa was approved, merging the four former sitios of the town of Morong, namely, Santa Rosa, Prinza, Pantay and Buhangin.

 Katipuneros in Morong

 Before the outbreak of the Philippine Revolution, a branch of the Katipunan was created in Morong, the capital of the district.
 Many leaders of the Katipunan were from Distrito de Morong.
 Among the first initiates of the Katipunan was Aurelio Tolentino who hailed from Morong.
 He and his brother Jacinto were Andres Bonifacio's agents.
 Teodoro Plata, one of original founding members, was a clerk in the Court of Justice of the Peace of Morong.

 There were a number of attacks made by the Katipuneros and Spaniards who took their stand in the Commandancia and Morong Church and convent.
 The last stronghold of Spain in Distrito de Morong happened when the Spaniards, holed out in the convent surrendered to the Katipuneros on August 19, 1898.

 After the surrender of the Spaniards in Morong, Antipolo became the capital of the revolutionary army, removing the title of Morong as capital of the district.

 Distrito de Morong earned the distinction to be represented as one of the eight rays of the sun in the Filipino flag, symbolic of the eight provinces who held uprisings against the Spaniards in 1896 which were Manila, Bulacan, Pampanga, Nueva Ecija, Morong, Laguna, Batangas, and Cavite.